Lemonjai/bier_v4/README.md

 This log for all the work has been done, including the stuff created, done and modified.

 <--- Bier V4 --->
+# Nov 14, 2016
+* Add devise for user authentication
+* Working on the dashboard
+* Navbar changes when user sign in

 # Nov 11, 2016
 * Add the styling for the show page on the beer post
 * Add the styling for the index page on the beer post